davidshepherd7/let-mode/README.md

 of variables to some values when the mode is enabled and reverts them on disable.

-For example here is a very simple mode that sets up tabs for indentation in various major modes:
+For example here is a very simple local minor mode that sets up tabs for indentation in various major modes:

     (defvar tabs-mode-revert-fn
       #'ignore